Soaring Computational Intelligence

 Posted on April 11, 2021

-Artificial intelligence (AI) is a synonym for Machine Intelligence or Computational Intelligence which relies on computable algorithms in computational mathematics and applied mathematics for decision making, especially in evolutionary learning and optimisation.
+Artificial Intelligence (AI) is a synonym for Machine Intelligence or Computational Intelligence which relies on computable algorithms in computational mathematics and applied mathematics for decision making, following the methodology as mathematical equations, computational algorithms, Boolean logics, coding and functionalities, especially in evolutionary learning and optimisation.
 Deep learning, inspired by bioinformatics in computer science, has been regarded as the jewel in the AI crown.
 The ongoing trend has embraved a copious UG&PG students from the domestic to be enrolled and sit in our classrooms for studying the courses like text and vision intelligence, natural language processing, robotics, computer vision, etc. We are having a new surge of enrolment in the study of the soaring computational intelligence.

 Congrats for Our Collaborator in Singapore

 Headed by Professor Kankanhalli, the Dean of School of Computing (SOC), National University of Singapore (NUS), NUS Computing was ranked as No.4 globally in the 2021 QS World University Rankings by Subject, CeRVers would like to hail this marvellous achievement, congratulations!

 Professor Kankanhalli is a long-standing CeRV collaborator since the birth date of this research centre, he has offered prodigious and stupendous support to date in knowledge transfer for this centre and stopped by Auckland multiple times in the past decade.
 Recently, Professor Kankanhalli secured $50M (SGD) fund for his school in high-growth areas like artificial intelligence and data science, congratulations again!

 CeRV Offers Newly-Designed Online Courses for PG Students